Endurance in Hybrid Training: Avoid this common mistake!

 VO2max is your body’s capacity to transport oxygen from the air into your bloodstream, enabling better energy production.
 Simply put, it’s a measure of how much work you can perform.

-For hybrid athletes, improving VO2max should take precedence over chasing long-distance performance.
+Therefore for hybrid athletes, improving VO2max should take precedence over chasing long-distance performance.
 It’s a far more relevant marker of daily functionality and overall athletic potential.

 A Better Goal for Hybrid Athletes